 • when the heating phase is completed, a flow of purified air (zero air) picks the gas released by the preform and carries it to the analysis loop

-• the carrier gas (hydrogen) brings the sample from the loop through to the packed column where, by using an FID (flame ionization detector), the measurement takes place
+• the carrier gas (hydrogen) brings the sample from the loop through to the packed column where, by using a FID (flame ionization detector), the measurement takes place

-All data are clearly summarised and printed in the analytical report form.
+All data are printed and clearly summarized in analytical report forms.

 • Constant control of the process: the possibility to detect the AA content in real time allows the certification of every single production lot.
 The connection with the company’s network offers the possibility to access the process data constantly and elaborate them.

-• High accuracy and repeatability of the measurement, ensured by the instrument that, based on the “Fast Head Space Gas chromatography” technology, ensures a correct analysis, not linked to the various variables which intervene in the traditional methods.
+• High accuracy and repeatability of the measurement, ensured by the instrument that, based on the “Fast Head Space Gas chromatography” technology, ensures a correct analysis, independent by any of the many variables that characterize the traditional methods.

-The means to determine the ppm residual AA in a PET preform sidewalls is gas chromatrographic analysis, a specific technique used for concentration and analysis of volatile organic in solids.
+The means to determine the ppm of residual AA in a PET preform is gas chromatographic analysis, a specific technique used for concentration and analysis of volatile organic in solids.
 In headspace GC, a sample is diluted and sealed in a closed container that is large enough to allow some headspace in the vial where vapors can collect.
-The sample is then thermostated for a period of time to allow the solvents in the matrix to volatilize, enter the gas phase, and reach equilibrium with the remaining solvent(s) in the vial.
+The sample is then kept at high temperature for a period of time to allow the solvents in the matrix to volatilize, enter the gas phase, and reach equilibrium with the remaining solvent(s) in the vial.

-Precision and accuracy of the traditional method is heavily affected by:
+Precision and accuracy of the traditional method are heavily affected by:

 • Sample pre-treatment procedure – such as milling conditions, different sieves/screens, cryogenic treatment, part of sample under testing;

-• GC instrument variables - such as incubation time, sample conditioning temperature different column and head space systems;
+• GC instrument variables - such as incubation time, different sample conditioning temperatures, column and head space systems;

 • Any possible human error.